 PDE4 Inhibitors and Methylxanthines

-Phosphodiesterase-4 inhibitors (called PDE4 inhibitors) and methylxanthines are two types of medication that may be used to treat people with chronic obstructive pulmonary disease (COPD).
+Phosphodiesterase-4 inhibitors (PDE4 inhibitors) and methylxanthines are 2 types of drugs.
+Both may be used to treat people with chronic obstructive pulmonary disease (COPD).1

-People with COPD have airways that are irritated and inflamed.
-This can make them too narrow for enough air to pass in and out of the lungs.
-Sometimes, this irritation can cause the band of muscles that surrounds the airways to tighten up, which makes the airways become even narrower.
+People with COPD often face irritated and inflamed airways, making them too narrow for enough air to pass in and out of the lungs.
+Sometimes, the irritation can cause the band of muscles surrounding the airways to tighten, narrowing the airways.
 This is called a bronchospasm.
-Bronchospasms often happen during acute exacerbations, or COPD flare-ups.
+Bronchospasms often happen during COPD flare-ups.2

 How do PDE4 inhibitors work?

-PDE4 inhibitors work by helping to reduce swelling in the airways in a different way than corticosteroids do.
-This can be helpful for people who cannot tolerate corticosteroids due to the side effects.
+PDE4 inhibitors work by helping to reduce swelling in the airways.
 PDE4 is a type of enzyme that is involved in the inflammatory response.
-In people with COPD, there is too much inflammation in the airways, which can make it difficult to breathe.
-PDE4 inhibitors block the enzyme and can help reduce the inflammation.2
+In people with COPD, there is too much inflammation in the airways, making breathing difficult.
+PDE4 inhibitors block the enzyme and can help reduce the inflammation.4

 What are the possible side effects of PDE4 inhibitors?